riceissa/issarice.com/wiki/music log.md

 - The Submarines: _Honeysuckle Weeks_, especially "You, Me and the Bourgeoisie", "Swimming Pool", "1940", and "The Wake Up Song".

+# January 2026

+- Arctic Monkeys: "A Certain Romance".
+To a lesser extent, "I Bet You Look Good on the Dancefloor", "Fake Tales of San Francisco", "Fluorescent Adolescent".

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"